simichel/simichel.github.io/_pages/research.md

 <!-- Section in building ![gifship](images/gif/ship_gif.gif){: width="40%"} -->

-**Main collaborators for this topic:** Maxime Dupuy (D-ICE Engineering) and Frédéric Deybach (Total Energies).
+**Main collaborators for these topics:** Maxime Dupuy (D-ICE Engineering) and Frédéric Deybach (Total Energies).

-**For students who are interested in these topics**, D-ICE is looking for its futur talents!
-Have a look on the associated [career page](https://www.dice-engineering.com/carriere).
+**For students who are interested in these topics**, D-ICE is looking for its future talents!
+Have a look at the associated [career page](https://www.dice-engineering.com/carriere).

 <!-- Getting started